FinlayDaG33k/BustaBot/README.md

 - [x] Update profit calculations (bot doesn't seem to correctly calculate the profit to the Telegram Part)
 - [x] Turn off the bot if 4 consecutive losses can't be survived
 - [ ] Add multiple game modes (D'Alembert for example)
+- [ ] Fix bug where last bet wouldn't get multiplied by 4 to recover loss.

 # Donators
 | BaB name  | Amount |